Sacrament of Reconciliation

 Reconciliation Opportunities at St. Francis

-Every Saturday from 3:30 pm – 4:30 pm priests are available in the Church, or by appointment.
+Every Saturday from 3:30 pm – 4:30 pm usually two priests are available in the Church to hear confessions.
+Appointments for confession may also be scheduled particularly for the homebound.
 A priest is also normally available the first Thursday of the month in the church from approximately 10:15-10:45am.
 Contact the office to verify.
 During Advent and Lent, look for more information about Penance services with individual confessions where multiple priests are available.
-Please note, Confession will not be available on these Saturdays: Oct.
-14, Nov.
-18, Dec.
-23, and Dec.
-30, 2017.
+Please note, Confession will not be available on these Saturdays: Holy Saturday – March 31 and May 12, 2018.

 A Sacrament of Healing